Geeksltd/Olive/docs/Core/Setup.md

 ## Console Apps

-To activate the Olive context in a console app, in `Program.cs` file, add the following:
+To activate the Olive context in a console app add a nuget reference to `Olive`, `Olive.Console` and any other required Olive services.
+Then replace your Program startup file with the following:

 ```csharp
 class Program